bschaeffer/getopti/README.md

     $opts->banner(string $banner);

+### command

+    $opts->command(string $command[, string $description]);

+This method is primarily hear to enable uniformity in generating output.
+The output is similar to the output generated when calling `$opts->on()`.
+Use it in your main help class when displaying a list of commands available within you CLI application.

 ### on

 This method is used to add options.
 Option data is automatically added to the automated help output.